ApolloLiZhaoyu/CS229_Project/README.md

 This is a course project for Nature Language Process(CS229), ACM Class 2017, SJTU.
 Written in 2020.

 ## Introduction
 The General Language Understanding Evaluation (GLUE) benchmark is a diverse set of existing natural language understanding tasks.
 In this course project, we choose CoLA as our task to evaluate the performance of our language models.
-For my approaches, I try several models and finally choose two models: ALBERT(from Google Research and the Toyota Technological Institute at Chicago) and ELECTRA(from Google Research/Stanford University) as my pretrained models and then finetune on CoLA tasks respectively.
+For my approaches, I try several models and finally choose two models: **ALBERT**(from Google Research and the Toyota Technological Institute at Chicago) and **ELECTRA**(from Google Research/Stanford University) as my pretrained models and then finetune on CoLA tasks respectively.
 I use ensemble method to combine the results derived from the two models and obtain a quite good score **74.2** on CoLA task.

-For details of my method, please refer to my [report](doc/report.pdf).
+For details of my method and evaluation, please refer to my [report](doc/report.pdf).

 ## Prerequisites
 * Python 3